pdf-raku/PDF-raku/README.md

 perl6-PDF-Tools is an experimental low-level tool-kit for reading and manipulating data from PDF files.

-It presents a unified view of the data in PDF or FDF documents.
-Behind the scenes it handles compression, encryption, fetching of indirect objects and unpacking of object streams.
+It presents a seamless view of the data in PDF or FDF documents; behind the scenes handling compression, encryption, fetching of indirect objects and unpacking of object streams.
 It is capable of reading, editing and creation or incremental update of PDF files.

 This module is primarily intended as base for higher level modules.
-It can also be used to explore patch data in PDF or FDF files.
+It can also be used to explore or patch data in PDF or FDF files.

 It does not understand logical PDF document structure.
 It is however possible to construct simple documents and